cstrawberry/predictive-universe/docs/paper/05_horizon_constant.md

 ### 5.2.2 Theorem 15 (Horizon Constant: Minimal Complexity for SPAP Encodability and Minimal Prediction)

 We first formalize operational prerequisites for SPAP encodability within the loop, then state the environment class used to certify minimal predictive success.
 The following operational conditions are posited not as arbitrary constraints, but as the minimal, necessary requirements for a robust and computationally efficient implementation of the SPAP sub-dynamics, consistent with the Principle of Compression Efficiency (PCE).
-Condition (O1) requires that the core computational steps of the sub-dynamic be logically reversible; this is a principle of maximal computational efficiency (cf. Landauer's principle) and is distinct from the overall thermodynamic irreversibility of the full MPU loop, which arises from the necessary state-merging and reset operations that close the cycle (as detailed in Appendix J).
+Condition (O1) requires that the core computational steps of the sub-dynamic be logically reversible.
+This enforces maximal computational efficiency (cf. Landauer's principle) and is distinct from the overall thermodynamic irreversibility of the full MPU loop, which arises from the necessary state-merging and reset operations that close the cycle (as detailed in Appendix J).
 Conditions (O2) and (O3) are fundamental requirements for any reliable sequential computation, preventing race conditions and the destructive loss of information essential for the logical paradox.

 **Operational conditions (sub‑dynamics constraints).**